HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/install/oauthoscreen.md

 ## Prerequisites

+- You must know about `oauth.nsf` and configure Domino REST API.
+- You must add `OAuthAdmin` role for the ACL entry that gives your server manager access to the `oauth.nsf`
+- You must be proficient in using the HTML, CSS and Javascript
-- You must know how to configure and understand the architecture of oAuth consent screen.
+- You must know how to configure and understand the architecture of oAuth consent screen

 ## Procedure

-1. Deploy oauth.nsf and configure Domino REST API to recognize that file.
+!!! warning "Caution"
+     This is subject to change.
+Consult Domino REST API documentation (or code, or experts) for the latest steps.
+Currently, these general steps must be performed:

+1. Create a JSON file using a text editor.
-2. Add OAuthAdmin role for the ACL entry that gives your server manager access to the oauth.nsf.
+2. Copy the JSON object to the JSON file.
-    To deploy and configure the NSF, place the following in the domino data directory (you may need to create the keepconfig.d folder if it doesn't already exist):

-    [data folder]/oauth.nsf
-    [data folder]/keepconfig.d/oauth.json
-    An example of oauth.json is shown below.
-Expiration times can be adjusted.
-Make sure to replace the Domino REST API URL to match your Domino REST API host (a fictitious Quickstart Domino REST API url is shown in this example.).
+    ```json
     {
     "oauth": {
         "active": true,
-        ""
+        "alternateConsentDir": "directory",
         "database": "oauth.nsf",
         "url": "http://yourquickstarthost-qs-keep-8880.qs.hcllabs.net",
         "authCodeExpiresIn": 120,